 SAWE Recommended Practices and Standards are copyrighted by the Society of Allied Weight Engineers, (SAWE) Inc., 375 Redondo Ave #624, Long Beach CA, 90814.
 All SAWE technical reports, including standards applied and practices recommended, are advisory only.
 The use of this document by anyone engaged in industry or trade is entirely voluntary.
 There is no agreement to adhere to any SAWE standard or recommended practice, and no commitment to conform to or be guided by any technical report.
 Prospective users of the report are responsible for protecting themselves against liability for infringement of patents, import/export controls, etc. If this recommended practice is incorporated into a contract, it shall be binding to the extent specified in the contract.

 Acknowledgement

-SAWE Paper 3583 the framework for this RP. expanded to include operators
+SAWE Paper 3583 [1] has been used as the framework for this RP.
+In 2016, the data presented in the paper was expanded to include additional oilfield operators.

 Table of Contents